JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

     plt.show()

 ![](Images/Umap1.png)
-Figure 2; UMAP category representation (a 2D visualization of represented data)
+Figure 2; UMAP category representation (2D visualization of represented data)

 # 2.3- On-line supervised training with uncertainty sampling

-A rapid training process with less possible human efforts requires an uncertainty sampling method that focuses on discriminating samples (category boundaries) and selects the most uncertain samples for human judgments.
+A rapid training process with less possible human involvements requires an uncertainty sampling method that focuses on discriminating samples (category boundaries) and selects the most uncertain samples for human judgments.

 The uncertainty sampling step of current scheme is based on Query-By-Committee (QBC) principle, and we employed random forest as a committee of classifiers.
 Each tree in the random forest is a committee member and their outputs are used to estimate the Certainty Ratio